UMR-CNRM/vortex/sphinx/technical/shell.rst

   % vortex exit
   Bye foo...

-In fact, any command could be reoriented through the :option:`-t` command line argument.
+In fact, any command could be reoriented through the ``-t`` command line argument.

 .. code-block:: console